exploratory-io/book/analytics/chisq.md

 ## Input Data
 Input data should contain following columns.

-  * Target Variable - Categorical column whose distribution should be compared between groups.
+  * Target Variable - The categorical column whose distribution should be compared among groups of rows categorized by the values of the explanatory variable.
-  * Explanatory Variable(s) - Column with categorical values to categorize rows into groups.
+  * Explanatory Variable - Another categorical column to categorize rows into groups.

 ## Analytics Properties
   * Pivot Table